openziti/ziti-doc/docusaurus/docs/quickstarts/zac/installation.md

    3. Example using AWS "host it anywhere":
       ![host it anywhere](./zac_configure_hia.png)

-3. Login with admin/admin
+3. Login as admin

+   If you followed the quickstart then admin's password is stored as an environment variable `ZITI_PWD` defined in your quickstart environment file.
+You may reload your quickstart environment by sourcing the environment file: `source ~/.ziti/quickstart/$(hostname -s)/$(hostname -s).env`.

    ![img_2.png](./zac_login.png)

-4. **IMPORTANT!!!** Edit your profile and change the password
+4. Optionally, edit your profile to change admin's password

    ![img_3.png](./zac_change_pwd.png)

+   Keep in mind that this is the same password that is sourced from the quickstart environment file.
+You'll need to change it there too for the `zitiLogin` command.